beginning of content

 Some people who have a pleural effusion have minimal or no symptoms.

-How is pleural effusion diagnosed?
+How is a pleural effusion diagnosed?

 To diagnose a pleural effusion, your doctor will ask about your symptoms and medical history.
 They will also examine your chest.
 This involves listening to your breathing with a stethoscope and tapping on your chest.
-They may refer you for other tests, such as a chest x-ray.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-How is pleural effusion treated?
+How is a pleural effusion treated?

 Check your symptoms Find a health service